-3 Chinese Wedding Facts Explained
+3 Chinese Wedding Facts Explained – Traditions and Meaning

-1. Superstition: Birth Date Matching
+1. Superstition: Birth Date Matching in Chinese Weddings

-2. Honour: Betrothal Gifts are a Must at a Chinese Wedding
+2. Honour: Betrothal Gifts Are a Must at a Chinese Wedding

 What are the wedding traditions in your country?